-- 1. Applicants awarded a relevant bachelor's or master's degree from a university are eligible for admission to the master's programme.
-A list of relevant programmes is published on the UM website. - 2.
-Applicants awarded a relevant bachelor's degree from a university of applied sciences (HBO in Dutch) and sufficient academic skills are eligible for admission to the master's programme.
-A list of relevant programmes as well as the additional requirements are published on the UM website. - 3.
-In addition to the above (paragraphs 1 and 2) applicants who have demonstrated proficiency in the English language, either automatically or by showing language tests certificates (see the UM website) are eligible for admission to the master's programme. - 4.
+- 1. The admission requirements for the master's programme depend on the prior education.
+Applicants awarded a relevant bachelor's or master's degree from a university are qualified for admission to the master's programme.
+The Board of Admission decides whether the candidate is qualified for admission or additional requirements apply.
+Full information about relevant programmes and additional requirements is published on the website of the master's programme. - 2.
+The admission requirements for the master's programme depend on the prior education.
+Applicants awarded a relevant bachelor's degree from a university of applied sciences (HBO in Dutch) and who have sufficient academic skills are qualified for admission to the master's programme.
+The Board of Admission decides whether the candidate is qualified for admission or additional requirements apply.
+Full information about relevant programmes and additional requirements is published on the website of the master's programme. - 3.
+In addition to the above (paragraphs 1 and 2) applicants who have demonstrated proficiency in the English language, either automatically or by showing language tests certificates (see the UM website) are qualified for admission to the master's programme. - 4.
 For this master's programme the UM application deadlines apply.
 These deadlines are published on the UM website.